profsmith89/ctps/_sources/chap01.md

 I'll talk about computer scripts as being _executed_ or _run_.
 Both terms simply mean that the computer performs the actions dictated in the script.
 ```

+## Problem solving, in detail

-**Problem solving, in detail.** While {numref}`Figure %s <c01_fig1_ref>` makes it look like problem solving is a *linear* process, our first attempt, like a first draft of a story, might miss its mark.
+While {numref}`Figure %s <c01_fig1_ref>` makes it look like problem solving is a *linear* process, our first attempt, like a first draft of a story, might miss its mark.
 For most of us, including me, problem solving is not a linear process, but an *iterative* one.
 A script when executed might not produce a correct solution or even run at all, and when this happens, we will need to figure out what went wrong and then restart our problem-solving process at some earlier step.

 This need to back up and restart might occur at any step in our problem-solving process.
 For example, we might start translating our outlined set of actions into Python and then realize that we forgot a case that we need to handle.
 No problem.
 This simply means we need to back up and restart at an earlier step in our problem-solving process.
 At which step we restart depends upon the implications of what we had overlooked.